 Life is wonderful.

-There are a lot of beautiful things to want and to be.
-And if you are like your 7 billion fellow humans, you probably have a lot of dreams, desires and goals.
+And if you are like your 7 billion fellow humans, you probably have lots of dreams.

 - Believe (Believe in Yourself)